Time to reappraise our concept of property

 The court also rejected the landowner's second argument that if Mrs Daniels was allowed to improve the property, then the landowner might be forced to repay these costs if she was ever evicted, in effect meaning that the landowner was being forced to fund the improvements.
 The landowner argued that this would be a positive obligation, but that the Bill of Rights doesn't impose a positive duty on a landowner to ensure that an occupier lives in conditions fit for human habitation.

-Importantly, the court dismissed this second argument saying that the Bill of Rights can't be interpreted as never being able to impose positive duties on private persons.
+The court stated that that the Bill of Rights can't be interpreted as never being able to impose positive duties on private persons.
 ESTA already imposes a positive duty – a duty to accommodate another person on your land.
 What's needed is a weighing of all the relevant factors, and the positive nature of the obligation is only one factor considered.

 Mrs Daniels' right to human dignity and security of tenure must be weighed against the potential that a landowner may have to compensate her if she was ever evicted.
 The court noted that under our common law a landowner already may have to compensate tenants or occupiers on their departure under certain circumstances.